-How Do You Know if Negligence Was Involved In a Bad Weather Car Accident?
+Was Negligence Involved In a Bad Weather Car Accident?

-Bad weather greatly increases the risk for an accident.
-Determining who is at fault in an accident is usually an issue of negligence. east Texas is especially prone to bad weather.
+Bad weather greatly increases the risk of an accident.
+Determining who is at fault in an accident is usually an issue of negligence.
+East Texas is especially prone to bad weather.
 Severe thunderstorms and hurricanes can create flash floods within minutes.
-Driving in these conditions requires a higher level of care needed to keep everyone safe.
-Keep reading below for some questions that are asked to prove if negligence was involved in an auto accident.
+Driving in these conditions requires greater care to keep everyone safe.
+Keep reading below for some questions asked to determine whether negligence was involved in an auto accident.

 How to Prove Negligence in a Bad Weather Car Accident

-- What speed was necessary?
-Determining how fast the vehicles involved in the accident were traveling will help to prove if negligence was involved.
-In bad or severe weather, cars can be expected to slow down for visibility and safety reasons.
+• What speed was necessary?
+Determining how fast the vehicles involved in the accident were traveling will help determine whether negligence was involved.
+In bad or severe weather, cars are expected to slow down for visibility and safety.

-- Were headlights on?
+• Were the headlights on?
 Visibility can become scarce when skies darken in severe thunderstorms or heavy fog.
 Driving without headlights can cause accidents to other cars and pedestrians.

-- How bad was the weather?
-The driving conditions at the time of the accident will also determine how the drivers should be behaving in that scenario.
+• How bad was the weather?
+The driving conditions at the time of the accident will also determine how the drivers should behave in that scenario.
 The less severe the weather, the less it would matter that you are driving slowly, with hazards on, etc.

 What If Both Parties Are at Fault?